-- When: Monday–Friday, 6 a.m.–6 p.m., walk-in only; no appointments.
-No testing on weekends or Institute holidays unless otherwise announced.
+There are two testing locations available.
+Both are walk-in only; no appointments.
+There is no testing on weekends or Institute holidays unless otherwise announced.

-- Where: In the large trailer located between buildings E23 and the Media Lab.
+- MIT Medical trailer: Monday – Friday, 6 a.m. – 6 p.m., located in the large trailer between buildings E23 and the Media Lab.
 Enter from Amherst Street along the plaza adjacent to Building E15 (Wiesner Building); you do not need to enter MIT Medical (E23).

-Medical testing in the trailer is for asymptomatic individuals who are using Covid Pass only.
-If you are experiencing symptoms of COVID-19, do not go to the trailer to be tested, even if it is time for your Covid Pass test.
-Instead, call MIT Medical's COVID-19 hotline at 617-253-4865 immediately.
+Medical testing in Johnson (W34) and the trailer is for asymptomatic individuals who are using Covid Pass only.
+If you are experiencing symptoms of COVID-19, do not go to Johnson or the trailer to be tested, even if it is time for your Covid Pass test.
+Instead, list your symptoms in your Covid Pass attestation, and MIT Medical will contact you shortly.